128technology/docs/docs/cli_reference.md

 ## `show system processes`

-Display a table summarizing the statuses of processes
+Display a table summarizing the statuses of processes.

 #### Usage